As of April 1, 2026, Nestlé Health Science has merged with Nestlé Nutrition. As we transition, you will see some changes to this website.

 In this podcast for healthcare professionals, powered by Nestlé Health Science, our host Dr Linia Patel explores an array of medical nutrition topics with our expert guest speakers.

-In this podcast Annina Whipp walks us through her experiences as a paediatric and freelance dietitian.
-What excites her about her role, her interests and the types of projects she gets involved in.
+In this podcast Timira Naicker walks us through her journey as a dietitian and how she made the transition into the field of regulatory.
+Timira gives us great insights about her regulatory dietitian role, what are her interests, what does a typical day looks like and how you can think about a career in regulatory.
 Disclaimer: BDA endorsement applies only to the educational content of the learning activity.Information for Healthcare Professional Use Only

 Videos & Case studies